awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/logging-aws-marketplace-api-calls-with-aws-cloudtrail.md

 # Logging AWS Marketplace API calls with AWS CloudTrail<a name="logging-aws-marketplace-api-calls-with-aws-cloudtrail"></a>

- AWS Marketplace is integrated with CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in AWS Marketplace\.
+ AWS Marketplace is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in AWS Marketplace\.
 CloudTrail captures API calls for AWS Marketplace as events\.
 The calls captured include calls from the AWS Marketplace console and code calls to the AWS Marketplace API operations\.

  CloudTrail is enabled on your AWS account when you create the account\.
 When supported event activity occurs in AWS Marketplace, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your account\.